-When we follow an easy, low-maintenance morning routine, it sets the stage for the mood of the rest of the day.
-Even if it’s just shower, coffee, and breakfast before you even look at anything work-related, make it a ritual, it doesn’t have to be a big deal as long as it puts you in a space of relaxed focus.
+When we follow an easy, low-maintenance morning routine, it sets the stage for the mood for the rest of the day.
+Even if it’s just a shower, coffee, and breakfast before you even look at anything work-related, make it a ritual, it doesn’t have to be a big deal as long as it puts you in a space of relaxed focus.

 When you do get to your desk, be mindful of your time when you read and respond to emails and messages to make sure you’re staying on track, then revisit the task list you made the night before and prioritize them based on new information you may have received through any new emails and messages, deadlines, etc.